• Skip to primary navigation

 Primary City and County of Residence and Work:

-Reifschneider took occasional college classes, but did not enroll full-time at UNR until 1944, the year her daughter Nita Reifschneider Spangler graduated with a journalism degree.
-The elder Reifschneider gained a bachelor’s degree in botany in 1949, and attended the Yosemite Field School for Ranger Naturalists that same year.
+Reifschneider took occasional college classes, but did not enroll full-time at the University of Nevada in Reno until 1944, the year her daughter Nita Reifschneider Spangler graduated with a journalism degree.
+The elder Reifschneider gained a bachelor’s degree in botany in 1949 and attended the Yosemite Field School for ranger naturalists that same year.

 While taking the Botany 1 course at the University of Nevada in 1946, she learned that very little was known about the earliest botanists in Nevada.
 She began keeping a list of people whose names appeared in Nevada plant genera and species.
 Through the years, the names grew into a collection of biographies.
 She performed some of her research at the Bancroft Library at the University of California, Berkeley.